BaiardiLorenzo/Epydemic/README.md

 # EPYDEMIC

-The project aims to simulate the spread of an epidemic and analyze the influence of both viral and informational components on the dynamics of contagion within a population.
+The project aims to simulate the spread of an epidemic and analyze how both viral transmission and the dissemination of information influence the dynamics of contagion within a population.

-In particular, the project models epidemic propagation on multiplex networks, where different layers represent various modes of interaction (e.g., physical contact and information exchange).
-The objective is to understand how the spread of information about the epidemic affects individual behavior and, consequently, the overall progression of the contagion.
+In particular, the study models epidemic propagation on multiplex networks, where each layer represents a distinct form of interaction (e.g., physical contact and information exchange).
+This framework enables the exploration of how the diffusion of information about the epidemic affects individual behavior and, consequently, how these behavioral changes influence the overall progression of the epidemic.
 ## Project Structure

 The repository is organized as follows: